Admentus64/Patcher64Plus-Tool/ReadMe.txt

 PayPal:		https://www.paypal.com/paypalme/Admentus/

 --- WARNING ---
-If you're upgrading from a previous version and are using the settings.txt file from the previous version, you may encounter some issues.
-Removing or deleting the file from the folder and restarting fixes the issue.
+If you're upgrading from a previous version and are using the Files\Settings folder from the previous version, you may encounter some issues.
+Removing or deleting all files from that folder and restarting fixes the issue.